scottvincent/MS-Redesign/README.md

 MS-Redesign
 ===========

-An Unsolicited Redesign of Media Sonar
+An Unsolicited Redesign of a social media web application

 Bootstrap 3.1